ksung25/TagAndProbe/README.md

 ## Tutorial
-*Tested on lxplus with CMSSW_5_3_18.
+*Tested on MIT Tier 3 with CMSSW_7_4_0.
+Should work on lxplus too.
 The code does not involve any CMSSW, but this is the easiest way to pick up ROOT and RooFit.
 Set up a CMSSW release,*
 ```
-cmsrel CMSSW_5_3_18
+cmsrel CMSSW_7_4_0
-cd CMSSW_5_3_18/src
+cd CMSSW_7_4_0/src
 cmsenv
 ```
 *or go to your favorite release and do* `cmsenv`.